donghui1119/BEN_LF-rTMS/README.md

 ## Data availability

-The publicly available data was obtained from OpenNeuro ds001927 (https://openneuro.org/datasets/ds001927/versions/2.1.0).
+The publicly available data (Castrillon et al. 2025) was obtained from OpenNeuro ds001927 (https://openneuro.org/datasets/ds001927/versions/2.1.0).

 BEN maps and statistical results can be accessed at OSF (https://osf.io/wj89x/).